 2 (1) In these regulations,

-(a) “Act” means the Apprenticeship and Trades Qualifications Act;
+“Act” means the Apprenticeship and Trades Qualifications Act;

-(i) prepare, cook and serve food for public consumption using appropriate methods in accordance with industry standards, safety requirements, safe work practices and health regulations;
+(i) prepare, cook and serve food for public consumption using appropriate methods in accordance with industry standards, safety requirements, safe work practices and health regulations,

-(c) “General Regulations” means the Apprenticeship and Trades Qualifications Act General Regulations made under the Act.
+“General Regulations” means the Apprenticeship and Trades Qualifications Act General Regulations made under the Act.

 Term of apprenticeship for cook trade

 Ratio of journeypersons to apprentices for cook trade

 Wages for Cook Apprentice

-Hours in Term
+Hours in Level of Apprenticeship